EmployeeIssues.comU.S. Employee Rights in Plain English

 Probationary Period

-The Federal government subjects its new-hires to such an evaluation as a condition of employment, by requiring them to work probationary periods for up to one year.
+The Federal government often subjects its new-hires to such an evaluation as a condition of employment, by requiring them to work probationary periods for up to one year.
+Under special circumstances, the Federal government has extended employee probationary periods for up to three years.

 An employer may not, however, deprive a probationary employee of benefits required by law.
 For that matter, an employer does not have the right to break any law, just because an employee is working a probationary period; for example, an employer or its representatives are not entitled to harass a probationary employee—at least not in an illegal, discriminatory way.

-Subsequently, if a policy manual promises (so to speak) that an employee is entitled to certain rights and benefits after successfully completing a probationary period, then the employer likely must make good on the promise by law.
-Otherwise, the cheated employee might file a lawsuit, which the employer might very well lose.
-Consult a lawyer about that.
+Subsequently, if a policy manual promises (so to speak) that an employee is entitled to certain rights and benefits after successfully completing an employment probationary period, then the employer likely must make good on the promise by law.
+Otherwise, the cheated employee might be entitled to file a lawsuit, which the employer might very well lose.
+Consult a lawyer for legal advice about that.

 Search Tips